datacarpentry/organization-genomics/_episodes/03-ncbi-sra.md

 ## Review the SraRunTable in a spreadsheet program

-Using your choice of spreadsheet program open the `SraRunTable.txt` file.
-If prompted this is a tab-delimited file (`.tsv`).
+Using your choice of spreadsheet program, open the `SraRunTable.txt` file.
+If prompted, this is a tab-delimited file (`.tsv`).

 > ## Discussion
 > Discuss with the person next to you: